Best Bed Width for Room: 7 Space-Saving Tips for Every Layout

 Will It Fit in Your Bedroom?

-If your room’s on the cozier side, consider a queen instead—or read up on feng shui principles for bedroom layout to make the most of your space.
+For smaller rooms, consider a queen size bed or explore feng shui principles for bedroom layout to make the most of your space.

 Common Myths About King Size Beds